top of page

 Did you know our water source is being depleted?

 The City of Joliet draws its groundwater supply from 21 deep wells and 5 shallow wells located throughout the City.
 Alternative water supplies for the region have been studied since the 1960s.
 A 2015 study completed by the Illinois State Water Survey (ISWS) of the sandstone aquifers in Northeastern Illinois identified decreased groundwater levels.
 Based on updated modeling completed in 2018 the aquifer supplying Joliet’s wells could be depleted by 2030.
-Therefore, the City urgently needs to begin preparations for an alternative water supply.
+Therefore, the City began preparations for development of an alternative water supply in 2018.

-Along with the urgent need to identify an alternative water source comes the possibility for opportunity.
-As the third most populous city in northeast Illinois, Joliet has the ability to lead the way in sustainable water sourcing throughout the region.
+Along with the urgent need to identify an alternative water source came the opportunity for a regional solution.
+As the third most populous city in northeast Illinois, Joliet has led the way in sustainable water sourcing throughout the region.
 It is the combination of urgency, innovation, and opportunity that places our city on the precipice of meaningful change.
+The communities of Channahon, Crest Hill, Minooka, Romeoville, and Shorewood have joined with Joliet to create the Grand Prairie Water Commission and provide Lake Michigan water to their customers.

 The City of Joliet Department of Public Utilities is the largest entity in the State of Illinois that provides all four key water and wastewater services: wastewater collection, wastewater treatment, water treatment and water distribution.
 Learn more about these services here.